benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 I'd argue this is no clearer.
 The `case None` is awkward -- we could avoid it by wrapping the whole thing in `if stdin is not None:` like the original code did, but that adds a third nesting level, which is less than ideal.

 The default case with a guard, `case _ if not hasattr(stdin, 'read')`, is also a bit more obscure than the original `elif` version.
-You could of course just use `case _:` and then nest the `if not hasattr`.
+You could of course just use `case _` and then nest the `if not hasattr`.

-Maybe I just don't write much of the kind of code that would benefit from this feature.
-My guess is that there are a lot of people that fall into this camp.
+Maybe I just don't write much of the kind of code that would benefit from this feature, but my guess is that there are a lot of people that fall into this camp.
 However, let's scan code from a couple of popular Python projects to see what we can find.

 ## Using it in other projects

 > **Go to:** [Standard library](#the-standard-library) \| [Django](#django) \| [Warehouse](#warehouse) \| [Mercurial](#mercurial) \| [Ansible](#ansible)

 Let's try the same thing for a few well-known repositories on the net.
-I'm going to pick examples from three different types of code: library code (from the [standard library](https://github.com/python/cpython/tree/main/Lib)), framework code (from the [Django](https://github.com/django/django) web framework), and application code (from the [Warehouse](https://github.com/pypa/warehouse) server that powers the Python Package Index).
+I'm going to pick examples from three different types of code: library code (from the standard library), framework code (from the Django web framework), and application code (from Warehouse, the server that powers the Python Package Index, from Mercurial, and from Ansible).

-In an effort to be fair, I tried to find examples that would really benefit from `match` and were more than a glorified `switch` (there were a lot of those, but they're not using the *structural* part of pattern matching, so converting them doesn't seem like a huge win).
-I was looking for `elif` blocks which looked like they tested the structure of the data.
-There might be some good uses of `match` in code which just uses `if` without `elif`, but I think that would be rare, so let's look for the obvious ones first.
+In an effort to be fair, I tried to find examples that would really benefit from `match` and were more than a glorified `switch` (there were a lot of those, but they're not using the *structural* part of pattern matching, so converting them isn't a huge win).
+I went looking for `elif` blocks which look like they test the structure of the data.
+There might be some good uses of `match` in code which just uses `if` without `elif`, but I think that would be rare.

 ### The standard library